I specialise in calm, force free training for

 How long will it take to fix the problem?

-Well this depends on the nature of the problem and how bad it is, how committed you are to practicing what I suggest you practice in between visits, and the nature of your individual horse.
+Well this depends on the nature of the problem and how bad it is, and sometimes how committed you are to practicing what I suggest you practice in between visits, taking into account too the nature of your individual horse.
 It is very common for people to want a quick fix and whilst this is sometimes possible, it is only possible to work successfully if we work at the horse's own pace.
 The horse will decide whether he/she is ready to move onto the next stage, my job is to read these signs as clearly as possible and keep communication as clear and effective with the horse as I possibly can.
-By having a clear understanding of what to practice when I leave and then the owner/handler committing to actually doing this practice, then progress can be very quick.
+By having a clear understanding of what to practice when I leave along with the owner/handler committing to actually doing this practice, then progress can be very quick.

 Once the horse's problem is fixed does this mean it is fixed for good?